atharaq/atharaq.github.io/haskell/lesson13.md

 (`a` and `b` are functions here. `f x` is going to apply `a x` and `b x` and then add them.)

+"glue functions together" into one function, give that parameter to all the glued functions.

 # State Monad

+Represents "stateful computations".